-The goal must be measurable and have a deadline attached to it so you are emotionally invested and intellectually engaged in the outcome of achieving that goal.
+SMART goals must be measurable and have a deadline attached to it so you are emotionally invested and intellectually engaged in the outcome of achieving that goal.

 Write the goal down to make it feel tangible.

-Then lay out a specific action, decision or communication you can take to move forward on achieving your goals.
+Then lay out a specific action, decision or communication you can take to move forward on achieving your SMART goals.

-Goal setting gets you clear and confident about the ideal future you want to create for yourself, and helps you filter out activities that don’t support your specific goals.
+SMART goal setting gets you clear and confident about the ideal future you want to create for yourself, and helps you filter out activities that don’t support your specific goals.

 In my article Goal Setting: An 8 step process for achieving your goals I went into the importance of smart goal setting in greater detail.